Sizergh Castle and Garden

 Of particular interest are the large gardens surrounding the Castle, a notable feature being the National Trust’s largest limestone rock garden, including part of the National Collection of Hardy Ferns.
 Enchanting wildflower and water gardens also add to the charm of this elegant estate.

-The panels, inlaid with English Poplar and “Bog” Oak to create a three dimensional effect, have been restored to their former glory, and now lend a rich glow to the whole room.
+The Inlaid Chamber contains panels inlaid with English Poplar and “Bog” Oak to create a three dimensional effect, which have been restored to their former glory, and now lend a rich glow to the whole room.
 Accompanied by the original state bed and stained glass, this is a truly unique room.

-Please note that there are four flights of stairs to negotiate to get to the Inlaid Chamber, and for this reason access to the chamber may prove impractical for some less mobile people.
+Please note that there are four flights of stairs to negotiate to get to the Inlaid Chamber, and for this reason access to the chamber may prove impractical for some less mobile people, but there is a replica Inlaid Panel on display on the ground floor with full wheelchair access.

 There is a cafe and shop located in the visitor services building which is located in the car park.